S00085/cxp/4.ADR/ADR06_Bridging_Events_EventHub_Technology_Selection.md

 ## Context and Problem Statement

 The CMP solution expects the all the events to be published to the Azure Event Hub.
-However the event sources are a mix of on-premise hosted & saas solutions.
+However the event sources are a mix of on-premise hosted & SaaS solutions.
 There needs to be an approach to have these event source publish to CMP and react to events from CMP in a consistent way.

 ## Decision Drivers <!-- optional -->

-* Existing Eventing infrastructure on-premise & saas
+* Existing Eventing infrastructure on-premise & SaaS
 * Scalability
 * Interoperability